New York Dawg Pound - Overland Park, Kansas

 But on the second visit, I was much happier with a couple of Dawg House original dogs.
 Ol' Blue was my favorite.
 It was called "Kansas City Style" and was topped with BBQ sauce, pickle and onion straws.
 The Spike ("New York Style") has sauerkraut, onions in sauce and spicy mustard and was also good.
 After more visits over three years, I have decided that the key to appreciating the Dawg House is to have the original hot dogs.

-Among side dishes, my favorites are the (fresh made) onion straws and the chili.
+Among side dishes, my favorites are the (fresh made) onion straws and particularly the chili which has no beans.
 I didn't care quite as much for the sweet potato waffle fries, but they are quite popular.